brackendev/SwiftPlayground-Pharo/README.md

-Because of Xcode's Swift Playgrounds instability even running the simplest of Swift code, this robust Swift code runner was implemented with Pharo.
+Because of the Xcode Swift Playground instability even running the simplest of Swift code, this robust Swift code runner was implemented with Pharo.
 It brings the benefits of working with Swift output in the powerful Pharo environment.
 This is a work in progress.

 - - -